 Text: Angelique van Os | Photography: Henk Bothof

-Less known is the Rwenzori Mountains.
-Located in the southwest and adjacent to the Democratic Republic of Congo.
-This national park (120 by 50 km) forms with its 5109m altitude, the third highest and largest mountain range of the continent.
-A big difference with Kilimanjaro (Tanzania) and Mount Kenya (Kenya) is that the ‘Mountains of the Moon’ only has a small 1500 to 2000 visitors per year.
-How is that possible?
-According to Ilischa Balrukku, who has worked for the Rwenzori Ranges Guides and Escorts Association(RRGEA) for 34 years, this is partly due to poor marketing and the level of physical difficulty, but also because of the political unrest that plagued the country.
-In the early 1970s there were many travel expeditions and researchers in the area.
-Idi Amin’s reign of terror abruptly put an end to this.
-The many civil wars and unrest with border areas and rebels around Congo isolated the Rwenzori, a gold mine for poachers of elephants, antelopes and rodents.
-Balrukku: “I was in Germany recently and people there are still asking about Idi Amin.
-They have no idea that Uganda has been a stable country since 2006.
-People are suspicious, but here is peace.
-Much has changed.
+In the early 1970s, many travel expeditions and researchers traveled to the Rwenzori in Uganda.
+The reign of terror of Idi Amin put an abrupt end to that.
+The many civil wars and unrest with border areas and rebels around Congo isolated the Rwenzori.
+It was a gold mine for poachers of elephants, antelopes and rodents.
+Balrukku: “I was recently in Germany and people there are still asking about Idi Amin.
+They have no idea that Uganda has been a stable country again since 2006.
+People are suspicious, but there is peace here.
+A lot has changed.
 Especially after another villain, Joseph Kony, disappeared from Uganda.
 It is important that film crews like the BBC show the world what a unique area this is.”

 We walk on, in one day we want to reach the second camp at Lake Mahoma at 3300 meters.
 That’s a bit of a hike and a seven hour walk, but for experienced hikers and go-getters it’s time to do it.
 The untouched forest winds its way up via narrow paths, with a view over its Alps, covered by a haze of fog.
 Finally it clears up and the sun breaks through.